Subscribe to the Newsletter

 On the midline of the abdomen, just superior to the pubic bone, 5 cun below the umbilicus.

 Half to one cun, vertically to the skin.
-Because the point lies over the bladder, advise the patient to void the bladder before treatment.
+Because the point lies over the bladder, it is best to advise the patient to void the bladder before treatment.

-Needle sensation extends through to the perineum and the sexual organs.
+Extends through to the perineum and to the sexual organs.

 Be very wary when needling this point in pregnant women.
 It’s not forbidden to acupuncture for them, but should be done only with great care.

 This point is to some extent interchangeable with Conception Vessel 3.
-Use whichever is more tender.
+Use whichever is more tender, because tenderness suggests need.

 Some of its qualities derive from its being a meeting point with the Liver channel, such as regulation of the Lower Abdomen and the menses, and supporting male genital action.